-For co-ops, the process is a lot more complex and may not even be an option.
+The process is a lot more complex for co-ops and may not even be an option.
 Since you’re a shareholder rather than an owner, you’ll be requesting to sublet the property with the board’s approval.
 Very few co-ops allow this, and those that do tend to come with some restrictions.
-For example, most co-ops only enable shareholders to sublet for two years out of every five provided they have hit the minimum residency requirement.
-The board will also be heavily involved in the process, setting the lease terms, the price you can charge, and may even deny your rental applicant without reason.
+For example, some co-ops only enable shareholders to sublet for two years out of every five, provided they have hit the minimum residency requirement.
+The board will also be heavily involved in setting the lease terms and the price you can charge and may even deny your rental applicant without reason.

 Generally, it’s not a worthwhile endeavor trying to sublet a co-op, and it only really works if you’re planning to be away for a short time and want a family member or friend to look after your place while you’re gone.
-When having to relocate, exemptions can sometimes be extended but again depending on the co-op.
+When relocating, exemptions can sometimes be extended depending on the co-op.

 2. Understand the Fees You Can Ask as a Landlord2.
 Understand the Fees You Can Ask as a Landlord

 Ensure that you understand the current rent laws in New York City.
 There are strict rules on how much you can charge for background checks on potential tenants and the notification required for rent increases and lease terminations.
-In total, you cannot charge more than $20 for an application fee, which includes the background check and credit check.
-A receipt must also be provided with this.
+You cannot charge more than $20 for an application fee, including the background check and credit check.
+You must also provide a receipt with this.

 Some co-op and condo boards impose additional fees, either as a percentage of the monthly rent or the building’s maintenance fees.
 The costs of this can be anywhere between $300 and $3,000 and can be passed on to the tenant.

-Rent laws are clear that fees for late rental payments can only be handed out if the tenant is more than five days late.
+Rent laws are clear that you can only hand out fees for late rental payments if the tenant is more than five days late.
 These fees also can’t be more than $50 or 5% of the monthly rent, whichever is less.

 3. Understand Rental Protection Laws3.
 Understand Rental Protection Laws

-Some recent changes came into place, providing some of the same protections for market-rate apartments as those provided by rent-stabilized ones.
+Some recent changes came into place, providing the same protections for market-rate apartments as rent-stabilized ones.
 This has a big impact on how you can manage your rental, so it’s well worth taking some time to understand these laws.

-To start with, you can’t charge more than one month’s rent and one month’s security deposit – despite whether an applicant falls short of 40x the monthly rent in annual or has a pet that could cause damage.
+You can’t charge more than one month’s rent and one month’s security deposit – despite whether an applicant falls short of 40x the monthly rent annual or has a pet that could cause damage.
 Your tenant also has the right to a home inspection to confirm the apartment’s current state before moving in.
-When the lease is due to expire, and the tenant wishes not to renew, they can request a walkthrough of the property with you.
+When the lease expires and the tenant wishes not to renew, they can request a walkthrough of the property with you.
 You will need to check everything and provide an itemized statement of any charges you intend to take out of the deposit within 14 days.
-Failure to meet this deadline will mean forfeiting your right to take anything out of the deposit.
+Failure to meet this deadline will mean forfeiting your right to take anything out of the warranty.

 4. Price It Right4.
 Price It Right

 The price is everything, so make sure you get it right.
-NYC rental laws state that for subleased rent-stabilized apartments, you can’t charge a higher rent than what you’re already paying.
+NYC rental laws state that you can’t charge a higher rent than what you’re already paying for subleased rent-stabilized apartments.
 However, you can charge up to 10% more of your rental payments if the apartment is furnished.

-For market-rate apartments, you can charge whatever the market allows you to get away with.
+You can charge whatever the market allows you to get away with for market-rate apartments.
 Look at what others are charging for similar properties in your building and area to help you price your own accordingly.
-If you’re having trouble attracting tenants, then you may need to adjust your pricing or offer some concessions, such as a free first month or by paying the broker’s fee.
+If you’re having trouble attracting tenants, you may need to adjust your pricing or offer concessions, such as a free first month or paying the broker’s fee.

 5. Find the Right Tenant5.
 Find the Right Tenant

+Perform a full background and credit check to see their financial position.
 For example, request references from previous landlords or employers and verify by calling each reference.
-Perform a full background and credit check to see what their financial position is.
-You can set your standards, but most NYC landlords expect a potential tenant to earn an annual salary 40 times the monthly rent.
+You can set your standards, but most NYC landlords expect a potential tenant to earn an annual salary of 40 times the monthly rent.
 In cases where a potential tenant can’t meet these requirements (a common issue with self-employed, retired persons, or foreign visitors), you could ask for a guarantor instead.
 This guarantor should be someone living in the tri-state area whose income is twice that is required for the tenant or 70 to 80 times the annual rent.